 - Examine the person's eyes:

-- The white part (sclera) should be completely white (with a few red veins).
+- The sclera should be completely white (with a few red veins).

 - The pupil should be completely black.

 - Both eyes should be the same size.

 - The eyes should look straight ahead, and not one looking in another direction.

 - Ask the person to close their eyes.

 - The lids should open and close normally (lashes should face outwards, not inwards, lids should be smooth).

 - Record what you see.

-Common Complaints and How to Approach Them
+4.4 Common Complaints and How to Approach Them

-Some of the common Eye conditions which you are expected to experience during your work include the following:
+Some of the common eye conditions which you are expected to experience during your work include the following:

+- Cataract

 - Refractive Errors

-- Cataract

 - Conjunctivitis

 - Stye

-- Vitamin A Deficiency (Xerophthalmia)
+- Xerophthalmia (Vitamin A deficiency)

 - Glaucoma

 - Trachoma

 - Eye Injuries

 - Special situations for Eye Care

-A brief description and management of each of these conditions is given in the next chapters.
+A brief description of the risk factors, clinical features and management of each of these conditions, is given next in the chapters.